ghc-proposals/ghc-proposals/README.rst

    * `Discussion goals <#discussion-goals>`__
    * `How to comment on a proposal <#how-to-comment-on-a-proposal>`__
    * `≡ List of proposals under discussion <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+no%3Alabel>`__

+   If the author understands that the Proposal is either unreadable, fully inconsistent with the Haskell language, or unimplementable, they may withdraw the Proposal at any time by closing the Pull Request.

+3. **Stage:** Making decision to move forward.
+   (No label.)
-3. (No label.)  **Responsibility for next action:** author.
+   **Responsibility for next action:** author.

    *Note: The Reviewing process does NOT start automatically when the discussion ends.*

    At some point, the proposal author wishes to start a review process of the proposal by the committee.

    Then the author MUST explicitly ask in comments the committee secretary to bring the proposal before the committee for review (and to appoint a shepherd for it).
+   This moves the proposal to **Shepherd appointment** stage.

    * `How to bring a proposal before the committee <#how-to-bring-a-proposal-before-the-committee>`__
    * `Who is the committee? <#who-is-the-committee>`__

+   If the proposal has a label "Needs revision" and it has this label not too long, then the author could instead Resubmit the proposal directly to its Shepherd.
+   They push the proposal to **Shepherd review** or to **Committee discussion** stage.

+4. **Stage:** Shepherd appointment.
+   (No label.)
-4. (No label.)  **Responsibility for next action:** committee secretary.  **Timescale**: a few days.
+   **Responsibility for next action:** committee secretary.
+   **Timescale**: a few days.

-   The committee secretary appoints a committee member as shepherd, which moves the proposal to the *Pending shepherd recommendation* stage.
+   The committee secretary appoints a committee member as shepherd, adds label "Pending shepherd recommendation", which moves the proposal to the **Shepherd review** stage.

    Also committee secretary send link of the Proposal to whole committee not for decision, but for early initial overview.

+5. **Stage:** Shepherd review.
-5. **Label**: `Pending shepherd recommendation <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22Pending+shepherd+recommendation%22>`_.  **Responsibility for next action:** shepherd.  **Timescale**: two weeks.
+   **Label**: `Pending shepherd recommendation <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22Pending+shepherd+recommendation%22>`_.
+   **Responsibility for next action:** shepherd.
+   **Timescale**: two weeks.

    The shepherd reviews the proposal, and may request changes that they would like to see before they submit their recommendation to accept or reject the proposal to the committee.

-   During this period, the shepherd may change the label to "Needs revision".
+   During this period, the shepherd may change the label to "Needs revision" and move the proposal back to **Community discussion** stage.
    This does not imply that the shepherd is opposed to the proposal, but is merely meant to indicate that there are outstanding comments the author of the proposal needs to address before the shepherd can continue.
    While the Proposal is labeled as "Needs revision", the duration of this stage freezes.

    Within two weeks, if the shepherd does not request revisions, then they should submit their recommendation to accept or reject the proposal to the committee.
-This moves the proposal to the *Pending committee review* stage.
+   This moves the accepted proposal to the **Committee discussion** stage and shepherd changes the label to "Pending committee review".

    * `Committee process <#committee-process-for-responding-to-a-proposal>`__
-   * `≡ List of proposals waiting for shepherd <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22Pending+shepherd+recommendation%22>`_
+   * `≡ List of proposals waiting for shepherd recommendation <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22Pending+shepherd+recommendation%22>`_

+6. **Stage:** Committee discussion.
-6. **Label**: `Pending committee review <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22Pending+committee+review%22>`__.  **Responsibility for next action**: shepherd.  **Timescale**: four or five weeks.
+   **Label**: `Pending committee review <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22Pending+committee+review%22>`__.
+   **Responsibility for next action**: shepherd.
+   **Timescale**: four or five weeks.

    The shepherd actively guides the committee towards a consensus.